iot-tor/iot-tor/README.md

-# Tor in ESP32
+# Tor on ESP32

 This project is a lightweigth Tor working on a ESP32 (or other mcu).
-The goal in not to have a perfect anonymity, but to have something lightweight working on a mcu with the ability to connect to a remote MCU (a mcu conneted to internet, but without non-local IP address or port forwarding...), but without using an external server or proprietary/closed-source/priced solutions.
+The goal in not to have a perfect anonymity, but to have something lightweight working on a mcu with the ability to connect to a remote MCU (a mcu conneted to internet, without non-local IP address or port forwarding...), but without using an external server or proprietary/closed-source/priced solutions.

 The code is still in developpement (but it kind of works).

-Warning: considere it as no secure, since it is experimental, and does not respect all the rules of Tor anonymity.
+Warning: consider it as no secure, since it is experimental, and does not respect all the "rules" of Tor

 There is already https://github.com/briand-hub/toresp32 which to a tor proxy on a ESP32.
 I started with the code of toresp32, and I rewrited some parts.
 I wanted a more lightweight and more portable thing.
 Moreover, I wanted to have the "rendez-vous" system for the "connet to remote" goal.